slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On future

-*'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*
+*'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.' -- Michaelangelo*

 Dream big.
 If your dreams don't scare you, they are not big enough.
 Anomalies often represent the future but to our eyes they seem strange.